L'Opéra du pauvre: Synopsis

 The Night is accused of having murdered Lady Shadow, who is missing.
 The opera depicts Night's trial by the "day people", allegorized by animals.
-The judge is a raven, prosecutor is a cock and Night's attorney is an owl.
+The judge is a raven, the prosecutor is a cock, Night's attorney is an owl and the court clerk is a cat.
 Witnesses, all night owls for some reason of their own, are called to the bar and try to save the Night.